Christiaanvdm/hydro-django/README.md

 ## Thank you

-Thank you to the individual contributors who have helped to build ford3:
+Thank you to the individual contributors who have helped to build hydro:

 * Tim Sutton (Lead developer): tim@kartoza.com
 * Dražen Odobašić : dodobas@geoinfo.geof.hr